RJonMshka/CS474Homework1/README.md

 ```

 ### DeleteFrom(setExp: SetExpression, setExpArgs: SetExpression*)
 The `DeleteFrom` expression deletes one or many values from a Set.
 The first argument is a `SetExpression` which should resolve to a `mutable.Set[Any]` and other arguments are also of type `SetExpression` which are the values that need to be removed from the Set.
-Multiple values can be remove with one expression.
+Multiple values can be removed with one expression.

 Syntax/Code Example:
 ```